HlustikP/V8Shell/README.md

 ## As of now the following functions are implemented:

+### help()

+Prints an overview of all available shell functions.

+---

 ### exit()

-Alias: quit
+Alias: `quit`

 Terminates the shell process

 ---

+### print(expression)

+Evaluates a given expression and prints the result.
+Usually the shell will automatically print the result of the evaluation of it's input, so this is useful to print the result of a specific expression.

+---

+### version()

+Returns a string containing the current v8 version used by the embedded engine.

+---

+## File System Functions:

 ### ls (printToStd = true)

-Alias: ll
+Alias: `ll`

 Prints contents of the current working directory, coloring files/directories differently.
 Returns undefined.
-If printToStd is set to false, it will instead return an array of objects with the signature
+If `printToStd` is set to false, it will instead return an array of objects with the signature
 ```js
 {
     filename: "test.js",    // string
     isDirectory: false,     // boolean
 }
 ```
-Note: printToStd parameter enforces strict equality with the boolean type.
+Note: `printToStd` parameter enforces strict equality with the boolean type.

 ---